SwayStar123/rust-ml/get started/guide.md

 # Getting Started Guide
 Here's the tools to give you everything you need to know to get started on this project.
-This is continued from the the Read Me file (readme.md).
+This is continued from the the README file (readme.md).

 ## Terminology
 * backward propagation